Shockwave Treatment Therapists

 Shockwaves are acoustic waves that carry energy to an affected area.
 Doctors may use shockwaves to treat kidney stones, gall stones or erectile dysfunction.
 Kidney stone extracorporeal shockwave therapy, in fact, was the first use of the technology.

-Your Brooklyn therapist at TRI Physical Therapy may use shockwaves to help relieve symptoms and speed healing of a variety of painful physical conditions.
+Your Brooklyn therapist at physical therapy rehabilitation may use shockwaves to help relieve symptoms and speed healing of a variety of painful physical conditions.

 Some of the conditions that may benefit from the use of shockwaves include: